wp-plugins/ai-twitter-feeds/readme.txt

 Important

-To use this one, please follow the steps bellow:
+To use this plugin, please follow the steps given below:

 1) Register at https://dev.twitter.com/apps/new and create a new app.

 2) After registering, fill in App name, e.g. "_domain name_ App", description, e.g "My Twitter App", and write the address of your website.
-Check "I agree" next to their terms of service and click "create your Twitter application"
+Check "I agree" next to their terms of service and click "create your Twitter application".

-3) After this you app will be created.
-Click "Create my access token" and you should see at the bottom "access    token" and "access token secret".
+3) After this, your app will be created.
+Click "Create my access token" and you should see at the bottom "Access token" and "Access token secret".
 Refresh the page if you don't see them.

-4) Copy to widget settings "Consumer key", "Consumer secret", "Access token" and "Access secret"
+4) Copy "Consumer Key", "Consumer Secret", "Access Token" and "Access Token Secret" to admin panel, Menu ->'Settings' -> 'AI Twitter Settings'.

-Steps
+Follow below steps to install plugin:

-1. Upload 'AI-Twitter-Feeds folder' to the '/wp-content/plugins/' directory
+1. Download plugin and place 'AI-Twitter-Feeds' folder to the '/wp-content/plugins/' directory or Install plugin directly from your wordpress admin, Menu-> Plugins -> Add New, and search for 'AI-Twitter-Feeds'zip and Install.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the WordPress admin panel,'Plugins' menu -> Installed Plugins -> find the 'AI Twitter Feeds' -> Activate.
-3. Set Options for Twitter from the 'Settings/AI Twitter Settings' Admin Menu Link
+3. Set Options for Twitter feeds from the admin panel menu link,'Settings -> AI Twitter Settings'.
-4. Place PHP code '<?php do_shortcode("[AIGetTwitterFeeds ai_username='Your Twitter Name(Without the "@" symbol)' ai_numberoftweets='Number Of Tweets' ai_tweet_title='Your Title']");?>' in your php templates.
+4. Place PHP code '< ? php do_shortcode("[AIGetTwitterFeeds ai_username='Your Twitter Name(Without the "@" symbol)' ai_numberoftweets='Number Of Tweets' ai_tweet_title='Your Title']"); ? >' to display twitter feeds in your page template.
-5. Place shortcode '[AIGetTwitterFeeds ai_username='Your Twitter Name(Without the "@" symbol)' ai_numberoftweets='Number Of Tweets' ai_tweet_title='Your Title']' in your post(s)
+5. Place shortcode '[AIGetTwitterFeeds ai_username='Your Twitter Name(Without the "@" symbol)' ai_numberoftweets='Number Of Tweets' ai_tweet_title='Your Title']' to display twitter feeds in your post(s).
 6. Use the widget to place it in your sidebar or other areas!

 == Frequently Asked Questions ==